 The remainder of this paper is organised as follows.
-In section 2 we define the conceptual problem in closer detail .
-The smoothing and geostatistical simulation, containing most of the notation and requisite algorithms, is covered in sections 3 and 4.
-A brief description of the software follows in section 5.
-Some examples, both synthetic and real-life, are presented in section 6, and we offer some conclusions in section 7.
+In Section 2 we define the conceptual problem in closer detail.
+The geostatistical smoothing estimator and simulation, containing most of the notation and requisite algorithms, is covered in Sections 3 and 4.
+A brief description of the software follows in Section 5.
+Section 6 provides an overview of workflow issues, and some examples, both synthetic and real life, follow in Section 7.
+We present our conclusions in Section 8.
 Much of the tedious but necessary detail is relegated to Appendices, which will be helpful to readers wishing to obtain the software and run examples of their own.

 We do not hope to offer exhaustive practical details and illustrations from examples in this paper.
-It is intended to serve chiefly as a technical statement of the generic motivation, algorithms and code operation for later reference, though we hope the examples of section 6 are a sufficient hors d'oeuvre for readers.
+It is intended to serve chiefly as a technical statement of the generic motivation, algorithms and code operation for later reference, though we hope the examples of Section 7 are a sufficient hors d'oeuvre for readers.
 We expect to publish several papers illustrating field examples and discussing practical issues at more length in the near future, along the lines of Glinsky et al. (2005).

-2 Problem Definition
+2. Problem definition

-The trace-based Bayesian inversion model implemented by Delivery produces a ensemble of realisations from the posterior distribution of the model parameters at each common midpoint (CMP) gather, or trace, of the imaged seismic data.
-At each trace, the inversion model is quasi 1d, with a sequence of layers parametrised by times describing the (local) geometry, and each layer is characterised by a laminated mixture of permeable and impermeable rocks, with rock velocities, density, porosity and fluid content as additional model parameters.
+The trace-based Bayesian inversion model implemented by Delivery produces an ensemble of realisations from the posterior distribution of the model parameters at each common midpoint (CMP) gather, or trace, of the imaged seismic data.
+At each trace, the inversion model is quasi 1D, with a sequence of lavers parametrised by times describing the (local) geometry, and each layer is characterised by a laminated mixture of permeable and impermeable rocks, with rock velocities, density, porosity and fluid content as additional model parameters.
 The depths of each layer are computed from relative traveltimes and velocities, hung from a nominated reference layer and supplied reference depth.
 For the purposes of reservoir simulation, the model parameters of interest are the layer depth d, the thickness, net-to-gross NG (or N_G), fluid content net-hydrocarbon, and porosity (to name the interesting quantities accessible from Delivery inversions in typewriter font).
 The Monte Carlo ensemble produced by the inversion encapsulates the coupling or correlations between these properties which is demanded by consistency with the seismic data and the prior model.

-The imaged traces are typically spaced anywhere from 15m to 200m apart, in a regular array, and the inversion does not model the coupling that may occur between model parameters at different traces, chiefly in order to make the inversion problem tractable (a more detailed discussion of these issues can be found in Gunning and Glinsky (2004)).
+The imaged traces are typically spaced anywhere from 15 to 200 m apart, in a regular array, and the inversion does not model the coupling that may occur between model parameters at different traces, chiefly in order to make the inversion problem tractable (a more detailed discussion of these issues can be found in Gunning and Glinsky, 2004).
 Very strong lateral correlations are induced in the mean (or most-likely) posterior models by the prior and seismic data, but the overall distribution describing the model fluctuations formed by a naive resampling from the Delivery outputs is a product of trace-local distributions, and thus contains no lateral correlation.
 A necessary and strong qualification to this statement is that any spatial interpolations of the Delivery outputs will necessarily induce correlations via the interpolation algorithms, and indeed we often recommend running the inversion on relatively coarse spacings and using interpolation to smooth; this has the merit of reducing the inversion run-time considerably.